The regular monitoring of records, recordkeeping and records and information management is beneficial for all public sector organisations.

 • benchmarking against previous Recordkeeping Monitoring Exercise results or audit results to assess improvements or to identify issues of non compliance

-• the State of recordkeeping in NSW, the report on the 2023 Recordkeeping Monitoring Exercise is now available
+• State of recordkeeping in NSW, with the report on the 2024 Recordkeeping Monitoring Exercise now available

-• the Report on the 2022 Recordkeeping Monitoring Exercise is also available on our website
+• the reports on the 2022 and 2023 Recordkeeping Monitoring Exercises are also available on our website

 • undertaking a compliance audit using internal auditors or an external party to provide an independent assessment of the organisation's records management program, practices and systems.